Bayesian Elicitation: The Rewards to ex ante Learning

-These two functions are depicted in Figure \ref{2dconvex}, and are clearly convex.
-Hence, regardless of whether the COO can choose the optimal signal, \textit{ex ante} learning is always (at least weakly) beneficial.

-However, is this true more generally with optimal transparency?
-As we will see shortly, in simple two action games, then \textit{ex ante} information acquisition is always good, provided the receiver can choose the information structure in the ensuing game.
-If she cannot, then Theorem 4.1. in Whitmeyer (2019) \cite{Whit4} states that information up front may actually hurt the receiver.
-That is, there is information that she would refuse, even if it was free.
+which are convex.
+Hence, regardless of whether the receiver can design the opacity, \textit{ex ante} learning is always (at least weakly) beneficial.
+As we will see shortly, in two-action games \textit{ex ante} information acquisition is always good, provided the receiver can design the opacity in the ensuing game.
+If she cannot, then information up front may actually hurt the receiver.
+That is, there is information that she would refuse, even if it were free.

 Formally, we model \textit{ex ante} information acquisition or fact-finding as follows.
-Fix a \hyperlink{simple}{simple} communication game, and suppose that prior to participating the game, the receiver may acquire information, which is public.
-That is, initially the receiver and the sender share some prior, $\mu_{0}$, and there is some finite (or at least compact) set of signal realizations $Y$ and a signal or Blackwell experiment, mapping $\zeta: \Theta \to \Delta(Y)$ whose realization is public.
-This experiment leads to a distribution over posteriors, where the posterior following signal realization $y$ is $\mu_{y}$.
-Following the realization of the experiment, the sender and receiver then take part in the signaling game, where the common prior for the game is $\mu_{y}$.
-Call $\zeta$ the \hypertarget{ie}{Initial Experiment}.
+Fix a signaling game, and suppose that prior to participating in the game, the receiver may acquire public information.
+Initially, the receiver and the sender share some prior, $\mu_{0}$, and there is some finite (or at least compact) set of signal realizations $Y$ and a signal, $\zeta\colon \Theta \to \Delta(Y)$, whose realization is public.
+Call $\zeta$ the \hypertarget{ie}{\textbf{Initial Experiment}}.
+This begets a distribution over posteriors, where the posterior following signal realization $y$ is $\mu_{y}$.
+The sender and receiver then take part in the signaling game, where the common prior for the game is now $\mu_{y}$.

+Obviously, regardless of the game, there are some experiments that benefit the receiver (or at least do not hurt her): for instance a fully informative initial experiment always benefits the receiver; but surprisingly, there are also experiments that hurt the receiver.